ipvm-wg/homestar/homestar-wasm/README.md

   * **IPLD to WIT Translation**

-    When a WIT function expects a nested `list` of 2-element `tuples` as input, an `Ipld::Map` value is mapped to that specific WIT runtime value.
+    When a WIT function expects a nested `list` of two-element `tuples` as input, an `Ipld::Map` value is mapped to that specific WIT runtime value.

     **Example**: